 The AMA is consistent in this instruction.
-If you order a diagnostic test, say a CBC at a patient visit, reviewing the results a day later is part of the order.
+If you order a diagnostic test, say a CBC at a patient visit, reviewing the results that day, or, a day later, or at the subsequent visit, it is part of the order.
 When the patient returns to the office two weeks later, you do not get credit for reviewing the CBC results that you ordered.
 Count the data for the test once, at the encounter when it was ordered.

 Question: Won’t crediting all of this data encourage overutilization?